conda/conda/docs/source/dev-guide/deep-dive-context.md

         * `False` can be set with `false`, `off`, `n`, `no`, `non`, `none` and `""` (empty string).
     * `SequenceParameter` can specify their own delimiter (e.g. `,`), so the environment variable string is processed into a list.
-    * `MapParameter` and `ObjectParameter` do not seem to support beign set with environment variables.
+    * `MapParameter` and `ObjectParameter` do not support being set with environment variables.
 * `ArgParseRawParameter`: These are a bit different because there is no automated mechanism that ties a given command line flag to the context object.
 This means that if you add a new setting to the `Context` class and you want that available in the CLI as a command-line flag, you have